JoeMulka/Ribeck-Adaptation-Sim/README.md

 If you have any questions, you can contact:

-Dr. Noah Ribeck - ribeck.msu.edu
+Dr. Noah Ribeck - ribeck@msu.edu

 Joseph Mulka - mulkajos@msu.edu